sphinx-doc/sphinx/doc/ext/appapi.rst

    .. versionadded:: 0.5

+.. method:: Sphinx.add_stylesheet(filename)

+   Add *filename* to the list of CSS files that the default HTML template will include.
+Like for :meth:`add_javascript`, the filename must be relative to the HTML static path.

+   .. versionadded:: 1.0

 .. method:: Sphinx.add_lexer(alias, lexer)

    Use *lexer*, which must be an instance of a Pygments lexer class, to